BrokenShell/Fortuna/docs/api.md

 The initial state in each thread comes from process-local entropy.
 After `fork`, a child invalidates an inherited module default before its next draw.
 An entropy-managed explicit generator also reseeds on its first child-process draw.
-A deterministically seeded explicit generator intentionally retains its copied state after `fork`; use `for_stream` to assign a distinct deterministic stream to each worker.
+A deterministically seeded explicit generator intentionally preserves its copied state after `fork`; use `for_stream` to assign a distinct deterministic stream to each worker.

 Built-in native methods on one `Generator` instance are serialized, including methods inherited unchanged by a subclass.
-This prevents concurrent engine mutation, but the order in which threads receive draws depends on scheduling.
+This serializes engine mutation, while thread scheduling determines the order in which threads receive draws.
 A subclass or custom generator is responsible for synchronizing its overrides.
 Use one derived generator per worker when result assignment must be reproducible.
-Do not fork while another thread is actively using a shared explicit generator: the child could inherit its native mutex in a locked state.
+Fork after concurrent use of a shared explicit generator has quiesced; the child could otherwise inherit its native mutex in a locked state.

 ## Module functions and `Generator` methods